rdguez-mariano/rdguez-mariano.github.io/pages/hyperdescriptors.md

 ### IMAS on MATLAB
-MATLAB code for IMAS.
-This will run through MEX based on both formers C++ implementations of IMAS (standalone or opencv).
-You can find the MATLAB function **"perform_IMAS.m"** in the following repository: [imas_analytics](https://github.com/rdguez-mariano/imas_analytics).
+To have access to IMAS on MATLAB we propose to use the MEX compiler.
+The original code of both C++ implementations of IMAS (standalone or opencv) is handled through the MATLAB function **"perform_IMAS.m"** in the following repository: [imas_analytics](https://github.com/rdguez-mariano/imas_analytics).

 *Remark: Follow the instructions in this repo to properly set up the link between IMAS and MATLAB.*